Going to Sri Lanka in February? Sri Lanka, a tropical island in the Indian Ocean, just a hundred kilometers southeast from the southern tip of India.

 So here is the list of five best places to visit in Sri Lanka in February.

-Sri Lanka in February Itinerary Idea
+Sri Lanka in February in 2021 Itinerary Idea

 Colombo, the largest city in Sri Lanka, is the city of Galle Face Green scenic waterfront, Gangaramaya temple, of historic Fort and bustling streets of Pettah districts… But in February, it is also a city of celebration.